bijection/g9/README.md

 Sample usage: `g9Canvas.desire("auto00", ['i0x', 'i0y'], (b)=>{return (b.cx-g9Canvas.getData().radius0) ** 2;})`

 - `auto00` is the name of the invisible node in the svg.
+Rendering it first helps to get a consistent ID.
 - `i0x` is the id of a variable that should wiggle during minimization.
 - The third function is a cost function, forcing the x coordinate of the invisible node to `radius0`.
 It doesn't always succeed (the optimizer isn't so robust).
 Performance may not be amazing.
 As far as I know, quadratic error is a good cost function here.